VictoriaMetrics/VictoriaMetrics/README.md

 Note that Influx line protocol expects [timestamps in *nanoseconds* by default](https://docs.influxdata.com/influxdb/v1.7/write_protocols/line_protocol_tutorial/#timestamp), while VictoriaMetrics stores them with *milliseconds* precision.

+Extra labels may be added to all the written time series by passing `extra_label=name=value` query args.
+For example, `/write?extra_label=foo=bar` would add `"foo":"bar"` label to all the written time series.

 ## How to send data from Graphite-compatible agents such as [StatsD](https://github.com/etsy/statsd)